 - Introduction to Azure Automation: Provides a description of Azure Automation and the circumstances for which it is ideally adapted, looking at what it entails.
-This demonstrates how to allow Azure Automation and how to build an Azure Automation account, which is the root entity at the highest level for any of the automation artifacts under that account.
+This demonstrates on how to allow Azure Automation and to build an Azure Automation account, which is the root entity at the highest level for any of the automation artifacts under that account.

-- Control of runbooks: discusses how to handle runbooks, which are logical containers that arrange Windows PowerShell workflows and contain them.
+- Control of runbooks: discusses on how to handle runbooks, which are logical containers that arrange Windows PowerShell workflows and contain them.
 Also, learn about the authentication concept and the role of Azure Active Directory or management certificates.

 - Assets: Defines the organizations in an Azure Automation account that runbooks can leverage internationally through all runbooks.
 Learn about the assets of variables, certificates, connections, and schedules.